 Showing vs. Telling

 I'm sure you have heard this before.
 What exactly is showing vs. telling?
 (Besides the above example?)
-Have you ever read a story and you felt like you were watching a movie, or you felt as though you were eavesdropping on a real conversation?
+Have you ever read a story, and felt like you were watching a movie, or you felt as though you were eavesdropping on a real conversation?
 That is showing.
 If you can immerse your reader in the story, make them feel, smell, see, hear, and taste what they are reading, you are showing your reader your story.